 Start Supplemental Information

-Balanced Membership Plans: The U.S. Customs and Border Protection User Fee Advisory Committee may consist of up to 20 members.
-Members are appointed Start Printed Page 24730by and serve at the pleasure of the Secretary of the Department of Homeland Security.
-Members are selected to represent the point of view of the airline, cruise ship, transportation, and other industries that may be subject to agriculture, customs, or immigration user fees and are not Special Government Employees as defined in 18 U.S.C.
+Balanced Membership Plans: The Committee may consist of up to 20 members.
+Members are appointed by and serve at the pleasure of the Secretary of Homeland Security.
+Members are selected to represent the points of view of the airline, cruise line, maritime, trucking, rail, transportation, and other industries that may be subject to customs or immigration user fees.
+Members may not be Special Government Employees as defined in 18 U.S.C.
 202(a).
-To achieve a fairly balanced membership, the composition of an advisory committee's membership will depend upon several factors, including the advisory committee's mission; the geographic, ethnic, social, economic, or scientific impact of the advisory committee's recommendations; the types of specific perspectives required, for example, such as those of consumers, technical experts, the public at-large, academia, business, or other sectors; the need to obtain divergent points of view on the issues before the advisory committee; and the relevance of State, local, or tribal governments to the development of the advisory committee's recommendations.
-The Commissioner of U.S. Customs and Border Protection will consider a cross-section of those directly affected, interested, and qualified, as appropriate to the nature and functions of the U.S. Customs and Border Protection User Fee Advisory Committee (Committee).
-Members shall not be paid or reimbursed for any travel, lodging expenses, or related costs for their participation on this Committee.
+To achieve a fairly balanced membership, the composition of an advisory committee's membership will depend upon several factors, including the advisory committee's mission; the geographic, ethnic, social, economic, or scientific impact of the advisory committee's recommendations; the types of specific perspectives required (such as those of consumers, technical experts, the public at-large, academia, business, etc.); the need to obtain divergent points of view on the issues before the advisory committee; and, the relevance of state, local, or tribal governments to the development of the advisory committee's recommendations.
+The Commissioner of CBP will consider a cross-section of those directly affected, interested, and qualified, as appropriate to the nature and functions of the Committee.
+Individuals with expertise in transportation legislative/regulatory/government affairs, transportation finance (ticket sale operations, fee collection and remittance, passenger and cargo revenue accounting, corporate treasury management and cash and traffic forecasting, and international carrier bonds), and global distribution systems are encouraged to apply.
+Members will not be paid or reimbursed for any travel, lodging expenses, or related costs for their participation on the Committee.

-The Committee is expected to meet at least once per year.
-Additional meetings may be held with the approval of the Designated Federal Officer.
-Committee meetings shall be open to the public unless a determination is made by the appropriate Department of Homeland Security official in accordance with Department of Homeland Security policy and directives that the meeting should be closed in accordance with 5 U.S.C.
+The Committee is expected to have an in-person public meeting at least once per charter year.
+The meetings may be held in Washington, DC or at other locations with CBP operations with the approval of the Designated Federal Officer.
+UFAC meetings will be open to the public unless a determination is made by the appropriate Department of Homeland Security official in accordance with Department of Homeland Security policy and directives that the meeting should be closed pursuant to 5 U.S.C.
 552b(c).

 Application for Advisory Committee Appointment

-Any interested person wishing to serve on the U.S. Customs and Border Protection User Fee Advisory Committee must provide the following:
+Any interested person wishing to serve on UFAC must provide the following:

 - Statement of interest and reasons for application;